Want to support our work? Donate

 In addition Nick has worked overseas in a number of positions including in the European Parliament and for the OSCE in Serbia.
 Throughout his career Nick has been responsible for managing a range of projects in different parts of the world, working with emerging political parties, trade unionists and other activists.

 Following his ‘retirement’ in 2013, Nick has been a trustee of a number of charities including the Holocaust Memorial Day Trust and RefugeeYouth.
-The son of refugees from Nazi Germany, Nick has always felt a commitment to protecting and enhancing the rights of migrants and refugees, and to ensuring that the enormous benefits they bring to the country and their communities are better understood and valued.
+The son of refugees from Nazi Germany, Nick has always felt a commitment to protecting and enhancing the rights of migrants, including refugees, and to ensuring that they are respected.

 Contact Nick at [email protected]